onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > The metamodern worldview is different.
 It moves beyond the cultural logic of postmodernism, transcending it, to find something aspirational, hopeful, meaningful on the other side.
 It brings a logic to the chaos of the infinite.
 It offers a sense of home, a way to appreciate simplicity on the other side of complexity.
 It doesn’t mock but affirms single-entendre principles like love, care, and kindness.
 And it does so without forfeiting its reflective gains.
 It reclaims a sense of progress, of directionality, of purpose, yet does so without premodern dogma or modern totalitarianism.
 >
 > In all of this, clearly, a profound sense of optimism seems to obtain—or, like “pragmatic idealism,” a sort of metarealist positivity.
 While I certainly risk overstating the case, it seems that one thing all articulations of metamodernism have in common is its distinctly affirmational and productive stance compared to its postmodern predecessor.
 We see it in the earnest affect of metamodern aesthetics, in the reimagined sense of progress and purpose in metamodern political and social movements, in the switch from philosophy “under the sign of the negative” to the positive in metamodern philosophy, etc. The dialectic is advancing, negation is being negated, and the reconstructive manifestations are appearing at the cutting edge of culture in aesthetics, social activism, philosophy, the sciences, religion, and beyond." - [Metamodernism, Or, The Cultural Logic of Cultural Logics, by Brendan Graham Dempsey](https://brendangrahamdempsey.substack.com/p/chapter-6-worldview-from-metamodernism#:~:text=My%20point%20is,religion%2C%20and%20beyond.)

+> "... what metamodernism itself is: a collective justification system.
+Like modernism and postmodernism before it, metamodernism acts as a network of ideas and claims that would ground certain kinds of knowledge as the justifiable basis for action and behavior.
+Metamodernism is a social construct, produced by the linking of numerous minds together through symbolic information processing, It is, in Storm’s hylosemiotic framing, a form of public semiosis producing collective representations, by means of which people “think together” about the world." - [Metamodernism, Or, The Cultural Logic of Cultural Logics, by Brendan Graham Dempsey](https://www.goodreads.com/book/show/199434578-metamodernism)

+> "We are ... human beings in socio-cultural contexts seeking knowledge of ourselves and our relationship to the world through socio-culturally-mediated knowledge about the nature of human knowledge." - [Metamodernism, Or, The Cultural Logic of Cultural Logics, by Brendan Graham Dempsey](https://www.goodreads.com/book/show/199434578-metamodernism)

+> "The metamodern eschews the modernist Absolute.
+Their goal is an infinitely receding horizon.
+Their Absolute is never a stasis of Being but always in the process of Becoming.
+>
+> Such notions match precisely to what I call the infinitesimal progress of eternal recursion.
+Metamodernism reconstructs notions of development and advance out of postmodern notions of relativity.
+All progress is relative, the metamodernist can say, pleasing both moderns (by affirming the reality of progress) and postmoderns (by affirming its lack of an Absolute goal).
+In this way, metamodernism reclaims the narrative thread lost in postmodernism." - [Metamodernism, Or, The Cultural Logic of Cultural Logics, by Brendan Graham Dempsey](https://www.goodreads.com/book/show/199434578-metamodernism)

 maybe embed this?
 Is Our World Broken?
 Kurzgesagt – In a Nutshell